 by Michael Kuo

 Is this thing cool, or what?
-Don't bet the house on my identification, however; the photos were sent to me from Australia in e-mails, and I have made my best guess, using a 30-year-old source, without actually examining the mushrooms.
-Normally, pages at this Web site represent North American mushrooms I have collected and/or studied--but I'm always willing to make exceptions for stinkhorns (see Lysurus corallocephalus for an African example).
+Don't bet the house on my identification, however; the photos were sent to me from Australia in e-mails, and I have made my best guess, using sources more than 40 years old, without actually examining the mushrooms.
+Have you collected Colus specimens recently?
+I would love to study well-documented, preserved collections, in order to make this page more scientific.
+If you're interested in helping, please send me an email at .

-The fused arms that form a stem-like structure define the genus Colus, but species within the genus "are not clear cut," according to stinkhorn expert D. M. Dring (1980).
-Colus hirudinosus is quite similar to Colus pusillus, and whether there is one variable species or several species with minor morphological differences is not clear.
-As of 1980, Colus pusillus was known from Australia, while Colus hirudinosus was documented from Europe, Africa, and the Caribbean.
+Within the stinkorns, the fused arms that form a stem-like structure, before separating into a cage-like structure, define the genus Colus.
+However, species within the genus "are not clear cut," according to stinkhorn expert D. M. Dring (1980).
+Colus hirudinosus is quite similar to Oceania's Colus pusillus, but is African and European in distribution.
+Additionally, the meshes at the top of the former's cage structure become abruptly small and compact.

-Ecology: Saprobic; growing alone or gregariously; in woods or in cultivated areas; year-round in tropical and subtropical areas; possibly limited to Australia (see above).
+Ecology: Saprobic; growing alone or gregariously; in woods or in cultivated areas; year-round in tropical and subtropical areas; possibly limited to Oceania.